akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/recoverRejectionsWith.rst

 -----------

-**Low level directive** – unless you're sure you need to be working on this low-level you might instead want to try the :ref:`-handleRejections-` directive which provides a nicer DSL for building rejection handlers.
+**Low level directive** – unless you're sure you need to be working on this low-level you might instead want to try the :ref:`-handleRejections-java-` directive which provides a nicer DSL for building rejection handlers.

 Transforms rejections from the inner route with an ``immutable.Seq[Rejection] ⇒ Future[RouteResult]`` function.

-Asynchronous version of :ref:`-recoverRejections-`.
+Asynchronous version of :ref:`-recoverRejections-java-`.

-See :ref:`-recoverRejections-` (the synchronous equivalent of this directive) for a detailed description.
+See :ref:`-recoverRejections-java-` (the synchronous equivalent of this directive) for a detailed description.

 .. note::
-  To learn more about how and why rejections work read the :ref:`rejections-scala` section of the documentation.
+  To learn more about how and why rejections work read the :ref:`rejections-java` section of the documentation.

 Example
 -------